rdybka/vht/README.md

 and tracker paradigm was chosen to allow for rhythmic gymnastics otherwise hard to convey.

-Low level stuff was done in C and wrapped in a Python library.
-Human interfacing part of contraption employs GTK through gobject introspection and was also contrived in the language we shall no longer spam about.
+Low level stuff was done in C and wrapped in Python.
+Human interfacing part of contraption employs
+GTK through gobject introspection and was also contrived in the language we shall no longer spam about.